-For more information about device compatibility, see "Supported Devices" on the hoopla help page.
+For more information about device compatibility, see "Supported Devices" on the Hoopla Digital help page.

 What web browsers are supported?

-Hoopla supports newer versions of Internet Explorer, Chrome, Firefox, and Safari.
+Hoopla Digital supports newer versions of Chrome, Edge, Firefox, and Safari.
 Some other browsers may work, but those listed have been confirmed to work.
 For best results, please ensure you have the most up-to-date versions of these browsers.

-Widevine is a safe video player that hoopla uses via your web browser to play our video content.
-Widevine is a free add-on for your browser that is owned by Google.
-If you do not already have this installed when you attempt to play a video title in your web browser you will see a notification that will direct you to the Widevine website, from there you simply need to click on Install Now and follow the on screen prompts.
-If you are preparing ahead of time you can go directly to that website yourself at tools.google.com/dlpage/widevine.
+Widevine is a safe video player that Hoopla Digital uses via your web browser to play video content.
+Widevine is a free add-on for your browser that is owned by Google; it comes pre-installed on newer web browser.
+If you do not already have this installed when you attempt to play a video title in your web browser, you will see a notification that will direct you to the Widevine website.
+From there, you simply need to click on Install Now and follow the on screen prompts.

 Why can't I access my account?

 - Did you replace your library card recently?
-If you have replaced your library card, you will need to request to have the new number added to your hoopla account.
+If you have replaced your library card, sign into your Hoopla Digital account, go your Settings (bolt icon) and then Library to update your card number.
+If you no longer have access to your previous card number you will need to request to have the new number added to your Hoopla Digital account.

 - Can someone look into this?
-Please submit a Help request to have a staff member review your hoopla account and respond to you within 48 hours.
+Please submit a Help request to have a staff member review your Hoopla Digital account and respond to you within 48 hours.